jpjesus/glovo-challenge-mobile/client/README.md

   The modified version that uses LatLng objects assumes that in an area of a city the difference between the given points can is small and that we can think of working with points in a 2D plane, since this algorithm was not made to work with 3D data.

+* The working area of a city shown on the map is the approximation of the real polygon.
+This polygon in the code is computed each time for all the set of points that make the original polygon.
+This of course is not the most efficient solution possible, but it's implemented this way so it's easy to see the difference between the two.

+*